Welcome

 The Department is committed to establishing and maintaining a workplace culture consistent with the Faculty of Medicine, Dentistry and Health Sciences’ values of Respect, Accountability, Compassion, Collaboration and Teamwork, and Integrity.

-The origins of the University of Melbourne Department of Obstetrics and Gynaecology can be traced back to 1924, when the Victorian Branch of the British Medical Association appointed a committee under the leadership of Dr J W Dunbar Hooper "to enquire into the condition of midwifery work" in Victoria.
+The origins of the University of Melbourne Department of Obstetrics, Gynaecology and Newborn Health can be traced back to 1924, when the Victorian Branch of the British Medical Association appointed a committee under the leadership of Dr J W Dunbar Hooper "to enquire into the condition of midwifery work" in Victoria.

 Prof Sue Walker AO